MichaelHoltonPrice/past_as_stoch_proc_code/README.md

 docker build -t michaelholtonprice/past_stoch_proc .
 ```

 Start a container.
 Use the -v tag to mirror a directory for passing files between the host machine and the Docker container.
-The directory to the left of the semicolon is for the host machine and the directory to the left of the semicolon is for the Docker container.
+The directory to the left of the semicolon is for the host machine and the directory to the right of the semicolon is for the Docker container.

 ```bash
 docker run --name past_stoch_proc -itv //c/Users/mpatm/past_stoch_proc_data:/data michaelholtonprice/past_stoch_proc